The estate

 Location

-A reverential vineyard, right next to the city of Heraklion.
-Scalarea Estate is located in Skalani, a few kilometres outside the city centre of Heraklion and just 4 kilometres from the archaeological site of Knossos.
+A serene vineyard, just outside the city of Heraklion.
+The Scalarea Estate is located in Skalani, a few kilometers from the city center of Heraklion and only 4 kilometers from the archaeological site of Knossos.

 Vineyards

-The presence of Boutari in Crete and its involvement with the Cretan vineyard began in 1990 with the planting of the privately owned Boutari vineyard in Skalani, which is today called Scalarea Estate.
-The name that was given to the place “Fantaxometocho” was taken by the legend that was created in order to protect the domain from pirates.
-In Greek, “Fantaxometocho” means “the haunted domain”.
+The Boutari family’s presence in Crete, widely recognized for their contribution to winemaking, began in 1990 with the planting of their privately owned vineyard in Skalani, now known as the Scalarea Estate.
+The name “Fantaxometocho,” given to this place, was derived from a legend created to protect the domain from pirates.
+In Greek, “Fantaxometocho” translates to “the haunted domain”.

-The main objective of the Boutari Company was to set the foundations for further promotion of Cretan wine worldwide, through the production of high quality wines.
-In a region that was famous for its ecosystem and its tradition in viticulture, Boutari managed to enhance the potential of local varieties and made Cretan vineyards known to the broader public, through major distinctions.
+Scalarea Estate, with its unique vineyard, has the foundations for the further promotion of Cretan wine worldwide through the production of high-quality wines.
+In a region renowned for its ecosystem and viticultural tradition, Scalarea Estate has successfully enhanced the potential of local grape varieties and made Cretan vineyards known to a broader audience through significant distinctions.

-The estate covers an area of 6,6 hectares and stretches on the north side of a low hill, a location protecting the vines from the warm southern winds of the Libyan Sea, while allowing the cool, beneficial sea breezes “meltemia” of the Cretan sea.
+The estate covers an area of 6.6 hectares and stretches across the north side of a low hill, a location that protects the vines from the warm southern winds of the Libyan Sea, while allowing the cool, beneficial sea breezes “meltemia” of the Cretan Sea.

 Varieties

-The R&D department has carried out organized research with successful results into the potential of Greek varieties of grape, as well as into the capacity of foreign varieties to adapt to the Greek climate and eventually to be blended with native ones.
-The estate produces two white wines, the Scalarea White and Fantaxometocho and two reds, the Scalarea Red and a dessert wine, called Iouliatiko.
+The R&D department has carried out organized research with successful results into the potential of Greek grape varieties, as well as into the capacity of foreign varieties to adapt to the Greek climate and eventually to be blended with native ones.
+The grapes cultivated in the vineyard are used to produce two white wines, Scalarea & Nous, the multi-award-winning red Scalarea, the new aromatic Scalarea rosé, and two dessert/sweet wines, Iouliatiko and Moschato Spinas.

-The vineyard includes both international and local varieties, since Chardonnay and Syrah, Vidiano, Malvasia Aromatica, Asyrtiko, Kotsifali and Moschato Spinas among others.
+The vineyard includes both international and local varieties, such as Chardonnay and Syrah, Vidiano, Malvasia Aromatica, Assyrtiko, Kotsifali, and Moschato Spinas, among others.

-Additionally the vineyard was used in the past as an “experimental vineyard” since many varieties such as Mavrotragano, Assyrtiko, Aidani, were first grown in a small part of it, to observe their acclimatization in the area and to test the end product.
+In the past, the vineyard was also used as an “experimental vineyard,” with many varieties, such as Mavrotragano, Assyrtiko, and Aidani, first grown in a small part of it to observe their acclimatization to the area and test the end product.